 Bio Dr. Harman graduated from Case Western Reserve University School of Medicine.
 She then completed a residency in Internal Medicine at Stanford and a Palliative Care fellowship at the Palo Alto VA/Stanford program.
-She is the section head for Palliative Care in the Division of General Medical Disciplines and Associate Program Director for Stanford's Internal Medicine Residency Program.
+She is co-chief for the Palliative Care Section in the Division of General Medical Disciplines and Associate Program Director for Stanford's Internal Medicine Residency Program.
 Her research and educational interests include communication in healthcare and bioethics in end-of-life care.

 E. John Harris Jr.